-Blend the walnuts and dates in a food processor until the size is similar to Grape Nuts (do not over-blend or it will be too sticky).
+Topping: Blend the walnuts and dates in a food processor until the texture is similar to Grape Nuts.
 Spoon into a small bowl and set aside.

-Toss the 4 peeled, sliced and diced apples with 1 tablespoon of lemon juice and set aside in a bowl.
-Next, in the food processor, blend the remaining 2 apples, 2 tablespoons of lemon juice, 5 pitted dates, raisins, cinnamon, and nutmeg.
-Toss this mixture with the diced apples.
+Filling: Toss the 3 peeled, diced apples with 1 tablespoon of lemon juice and set aside in a bowl.
+Next, in the food processor, blend all of the apple-date sauce ingredients.
+Toss this mixture with the sliced apples.

-Spoon the apple mixture into six small dessert dishes and sprinkle with the crumble topping.
+Serve: Divide the apple filling between 4 small dessert dishes and sprinkle with date-nut topping.